mawrkus/firefox-readme-addon/README.md

 # 🦊 Readme!
-Firefox add-on
+A Firefox add-on

 A firefox add-on that let you extract text, links or images from any page for later reading.